ParthShinde04/cse15l-lab-reports/lab-report-3/index.md

 grep -i "hello" technical/911report/chapter-1.txt

 Output:
-At 10:39, the Vice President updated the Secretary on the air threat conference: \n Vice President: There's been at least three instances here where we've had reports \n of aircraft approaching Washington-a couple were confirmed hijack.
-And, pursuant to \n the President's instructions I gave authorization for them to be taken out.
+At 10:39, the Vice President updated the Secretary on the air threat conference:
+Vice President: There's been at least three instances here where we've had reports of aircraft approaching Washington-a couple were confirmed hijack.
+And, pursuant to the President's instructions I gave authorization for them to be taken out.
 Hello?
 ```